echopdx/coosbay/site/content/blog/2016-07-01-sand-duning-or-sandboarding-either-way-its-time-to-ride-the-oregon-dunes.md

 ---
-title: 'Sand Duning or Sandboarding?
-Either Way, It''s Time to Ride The Oregon Dunes!'
+title: Sand Duning or Sandboarding?
+Either Way, It's Time to Ride The Oregon Dunes!
-date: 2016-07-01T17:16:49.000Z
+date: 2016-07-01T17:16:49.000+00:00
-description: >-
-  The fervor for sand riding is growing in popularity every year, with countless enthusiasts making the trek out to some of the world's biggest dunes in search of adventure.
-The thing is, when talking about sand riding it's possible to mean two very different activities: sand duning and sand boarding.
-Though they may have their own take on what it means to ride down a sand dune, both are an undeniable blast.
+description: 'The fervor for sand riding is growing in popularity every year, with countless enthusiasts making the trek out to some of the world''s biggest dunes in search of adventure.
+The thing is, when talking about sand riding it''s possible to mean two very different activities: sand duning and sand boarding.
+Though they may have their own take on what it means to ride down a sand dune, both are an undeniable blast.'
 tags:
 - Oregon Dunes National Recreation Area
 - Oregon Dunes Recreation
 - Sand Dunes
 - sand duning
 - Sandboarding
 categories:
 - Miscellaneous
 image: ''

 ---
 <div id="attachment_90157" style="width: 604px" class="wp-caption aligncenter">
   <img class="wp-image-90157 " src="/wp-content/uploads/2016/05/SpinreelDuneBuggyATVRentals-674x379.jpg" alt="SpinreelDuneBuggyATVRentals" width="594" height="334" srcset="/wp-content/uploads/2016/05/SpinreelDuneBuggyATVRentals-674x379.jpg 674w, /wp-content/uploads/2016/05/SpinreelDuneBuggyATVRentals-200x112.jpg 200w, /wp-content/uploads/2016/05/SpinreelDuneBuggyATVRentals.jpg 1000w" sizes="(max-width: 594px) 100vw, 594px" />